The Song I Won’t Forget

 And so on it went till the end.
 We managed to sing the song without a discordant note, and the pianist did a great job.

-When we finished the song, there was silence in the hall for a second or two.
-It felt very long.
-Probably, the audience didn’t figure out if we had finished, but then the hall erupted into a loud and long ovation.
-We couldn’t tell whether the audience was tickled or entertained by our performance but the applause lasted long enough to assure us that we hadn’t done a bad job.
+When we finished, there was silence in the hall for a second or two, but felt very long.
+Probably, the audience couldn’t figure out if we had finished, but then the hall erupted into a loud and long ovation.
+We couldn’t tell whether the audience was tickled or entertained by our performance but the applause lasted long enough to assure us that we hadn’t done badly.

 More assurance came a few days later when my major professor, Dr. W. R. Schmehl, invited me to a party at his house.
 Towards the end of the party, to entertain his guests, he asked me to sing the same song, which I did without any accompaniment.
 Everyone looked amused, Dr. Schmehl the most.